Teddy Bridgewater Player Prop Bets for NFL Week 6 | Denver vs. Las Vegas 10/17/2021

 Teddy Bridgewater Player Prop Bets for NFL Week 6 - Denver vs. Las Vegas

-Teddy Bridgewater has player prop bets available from sportsbooks before his next NFL game on Sunday at 4:25 PM ET airing on CBS.
-Bridgewater's Denver Broncos (3-2) and the Las Vegas Raiders (3-2) play in a Week 6 matchup between AFC West opponents at Empower Field at Mile High.
+Teddy Bridgewater will have several player prop bets available when he hits the field on Sunday at 4:25 PM ET live on CBS.
+Bridgewater and the Denver Broncos (3-2) are set for an AFC West matchup in Week 6 against the Las Vegas Raiders (3-2) at Empower Field at Mile High in Denver, Colorado.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.